kitska/S-DF/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

--   Why project is named S?DF will be revealed in descritption.
+-   Why project is named S?DF will be revealed in description.